man brushes a woman's real hand and a rubber hand hidden from her view

-But pain isn’t always an indication that there’s tissue damage, disease, or abnormalities in your body.
+Pain is an unpleasant sensation, but it isn’t always an indication that there’s tissue damage, disease, or abnormalities in your body.
 After all, there are many people who have shoulder “abnormalities” or leg length discrepancies with no pain and can function well.
-Some clinicians might say that it’s your body sending “pain signals” to your brain, but how could that be possible for those who have phantom limb pain where they do not even have that body part?
+Some amputees have pain in their leg or arm that is no longer there, hence phantom limb pain.

-Each factor doesn’t function by itself in its own bubble; they’re constantly hightly contextual in a baking recipe.
-For example, you’re working at a highly stressful desk job for four hours and have low back pain from being in the position for so long.
-But you might be able to sit and play “World of Warcraft” or binge-watch “Stranger Things” for six hours with minimal or no pain because the activity is enjoyable.
-Even though you’re still sitting for a long time, your environment and perception play a big role in how you perceive pain.
+For example, you’re working at a stressful desk job for many hours and have low back pain from sitting too long.
+But you might be able to sit and play Halo or binge watch a TV series for many hours with little or no pain because the activity is enjoyable.

 Types of pain

-- acute pain is short-term, lasting less than three months
+• Acute pain is short-term, lasting less than three months

-- chronic pain lasts more than three months
+• Chronic pain lasts more than three months

 “Some say it is a reminder that they are broken, that their spine is ‘out’ or that their disc is ‘slipped’ (note to self: discs never slip.
 Ever.).
 Others say it is punishment for their sins or a test of their faithfulness.